-Together with our customers, we help inform the way forward.
-They depend on each of us and we depend on each other.
+We provide trusted answers in the dynamic global economy.
+Our customers depend on each of us, and we depend on each other.
 We can nurture and continue to earn this Trust, or damage it, through the actions we take and decisions we make every day as individuals and as a team.

-We understand how our actions impact others and therefore, we strive to do the right thing for the right reasons to generate the right outcome and make a positive difference for our customers, our shareholders and the communities where we do business.
+We understand how our actions impact others, and therefore, we strive to do the right thing for the right reasons to generate the right outcome and make a positive difference for our customers, our shareholders and the communities where we do business.